kolinabir/fashion-website-client/README.md

 ## Usage

 - Register for an account and log in to access all features.
-- Add your fashion services to the platform.
+- Add your AN NOOR services to the platform.
 - Browse and book services from other users.
 - View your scheduled services and bookings.